 I am a retired U.S. Government career scientist (Ph.D., Applied Physics, Harvard University).
 I worked for the Executive Office of the President, the National Science Foundation, and the National Institute of Standards and Technology.
 For those organizations, respectively, I addressed Federal research and development program evaluation, energy policy research, and measurement development in support of the electronics and electrical-equipment industries and the biomedical research community.
 I currently interact with other scientists, with physicians, and with aware individuals around the world on the impact of radiofrequency radiation on human health.

 I have been a resident of Montgomery County since 1979.

 (Please note that although this blog clearly promotes the build out and use of fiber for the vast majority of our Internet and Telecommunications needs, the author in NO way supports the use of this fiber for the build out of wireless small cells.
 Hopefully, as people become more informed about the harms of wireless, innovations will increasingly make use of safe, fast, reliable, energy efficient and cyber secure fiber.
 Not wireless.)

-Most everyone agrees that, like electricity and phone, the Internet is now a public necessity.
+Most everyone agrees that the Internet is now a public necessity.
 The Federal Communications Commission states

 , “Broadband has gone from being a luxury to a necessity for full participation in our economy and society.”
 But Telecom won’t deliver on it – at least not to everyone.